Carlisle College: Apprenticeships

 Carlisle College have apprenticeship programmes that offer vocational training and work-based learning experiences in collaboration with industry partners to meet specific company requirements.

 Redevelopment

 In 2014, The college built a new £5.3m "digital-and-creative-arts complex" which opened at the former Strand Road drill hall.

-The College have development an Advanced Manufacturing Centre (AMC) as well investing in eco technologies and car charging insulation.
+The College have developed an Advanced Manufacturing Centre (AMC) as well investing in eco technologies and car charging insulation.